What Is Customer Experience? Definition, Examples, & Tools

 How Walmart enhanced their omnichannel customer experience

 They understood and monitored the different cohorts of both apps and their behaviors.
 They monitored this prior, during, and after app installation.
-They used information such as customer context, user cadence, key events, and the timing of those events to increase engagement and reduce churn.
+They used information such as customer context, user cadence, key events, and the timing of those events to and reduce churn.

 The issues that define a bad customer experience